 by Michael Bundy

-After a brief Q & A the children were given book marks which had been made by the Audubon staff.
-The book marks had the Audubon, and Chuck Jones logos on one side and 5 easy ways to help the environment on the other side.
+book marks had the Audubon, and Chuck Jones logos on one side and 5 easy ways to help the

 Next we set the kids loose